itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-george.md

 Non-developers update content inline without the need to understand Git or the underlying files.
 CloudCannon abstracts all of that away with a clean and easy to use interface.​

-* Inline editing shows what the content looks like before hitting save.
+* There's no need to preview content as editing is inline.
 This is controlled by adding `class="editable"` to any element.
 CloudCannon uses the semantics of the element to offer more or less controls.
 * Eaily update metadata using a generated settings panel.
 Anything from text to an advanced image picker is configurable.
 * Blog posts are updated in a distraction free mode allowing writers to focus.
 New blog posts are created as a draft and can be published when ready.